Hamza-chao/Exploring_air_quality/project-report.md

 <ins>Explanation<ins>

-&nbsp;&nbsp;&nbsp;&nbsp;I believe this chart effectively illustrates the relationship between pollutants and commute modes.
-For this visualization, I focused on 'green modes' of transportation, covering some options such as public transportation, cycling, walking, working from home, carpooling, taxi usage, and other environmentally friendly modes.
-These modes are perceived to be less pollutant-intensive compared to driving alone.
+&nbsp;&nbsp;&nbsp;&nbsp;I think this chart effectively demonstrates the connection between pollutants and commute modes.
+I focused on "green modes" of transportation, which include options like public transportation, cycling, walking, remote work, carpooling, taxi usage, and other eco-friendly alternatives.
+These modes are generally considered less harmful to the environment compared to driving alone.

-The chart spans 16 years from 2000 to 2016, allowing for an examination of how the utilization of these modes has evolved over time.
-On the other hand, The second chart explores the "average pollutants," which include gases such as NO2, SO2, CO, and O3, which are significant contributors to air pollution.
-Similarly spanning the same 16-year period, this chart aims to discern any correlations between the two datasets.
+Covering a span of 16 years from 2000 to 2016, the chart allows us to observe how the adoption of these modes has changed over time.
+On the other hand, the second chart examines the "average pollutants," encompassing gases such as NO2, SO2, CO, and O3, all significant contributors to air pollution.
+Also spanning the same 16-year period, this chart seeks to uncover any correlations between the two datasets.

-The results were unexpected; they went against what was anticipated, an increase in the usage of green transportation modes did not consistently correspond with a decrease in pollutant levels.
-This suggests the presence of other influential factors contributing to air quality instability.
+The results were unexpected; they contradicted the anticipated outcome.
+Despite an increase in the usage of green transportation modes in some states, there wasn't a consistent decrease in pollutant levels.
+This suggests the presence of other factors influencing air quality instability.